-The benefits of private browsing on Android stretch further than just preventing others from seeing what you have been searching for online.
-Private mode, incognito mode, porn mode, call it what you will, this feature isn’t just for when you want to search for leaked celebrity pictures, there is far more to it than that.
+The benefits of private browsing on Android stretch further than just preventing others from looking at your history.
+Private browsing or incognito mode - call it what you will, isn’t only useful when you want to covertly do some Christmas shopping, there are plenty of advantages to it.
 Read on to find out how to browse privately on Android, and why you should.

 How to turn on private browsing on Android

 Using private browsing, also known as incognito mode, is very easy to do on Android, but it can vary across devices and browsers.
 Here's how to do it on Chrome:

 - Open Chrome, tap the three dots icon on the top right for more options, then tap New incognito tab.